sonaljk/MongoDB_Training/MongoDB-SpringBoot-Lab.md

 }
 ```

-12.3.
-Invoke the service method `updateTransaction` from the TransactionController class
+13.3.
+Invoke the service method `updateTransaction` from the `TransactionController` class

 ```java
 @PutMapping("/{transactionId}")